XML-Comp/XML-Comp/README.md

 With these paths in hand you run our program and It will let you know in a `missingSomethieng.txt` file what is missing and where in your translation!
 That simple!

 #### Dev Status
-Now It only compares containing folders in given "original" to "translation" and creates a "missingFolder.txt" file into the "translation" directory.
+Now It only compares containing folders in given "original" to "translation" and creates `"missingFolders.txt"` & `"missingFiles.txt"` files into the "translation" directory.

 #### XML-Comp CLI Usage (needed Go 1.7+)
 ```shell